techidaily/site-android-pokemon-go/source/_posts/what-pokemon-evolve-with-a-dawn-stone-for-zte-nubia-flip-5g-drfone-by-drfone-virtual-android.md

 ![dawn stone](https://images.wondershare.com/drfone/2020/dawn-stone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can get dawn stone from the Digging Duo found near the Wild Area nursery.
 You will, however, be required to pay them 500 watts before digging random items for you.
 Remember, this is a trial and error thing, and you might have to spend a lot of watts before finding a dawn stone.
 Also, you can get any evolutionary stone, including the Dawn Stone in the Lake of Outrage.
 Here, you will have to first obtain a Rotom Bike on route 9 to move across the water.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Pokémon that Evolve with Dawn Stone